nitrogency/omnibus3/README.md

 ### Sessions
 Omnibus makes use of a feature called "sessions".
 Sessions are temporary caches created via Redis each time you start a CLI session.
 Every time you create an artifact, that artifacts name is added to the Session along with a numeric key that makes for easy retrieval, searching, and action against the related artifact.
 For example if you're session held one item of "inquest.net", instead of needing to execute `virustotal inquest.net` you could also run `virustotal 1` and you would receive the same results.
 In fact, this works against any module or command that uses an artiface name as it's first argument.

-By default the redirected output files are saved in the current working directory, therefore "omnibus/", but if you specify a full path such as `virustotal inquest.net > /home/adam/intel/cases/001/vt-lookup.json` the JSON formatted output will be saved there.